-4.01 Definitions
+4.01 Definitions and Examples

-The definitions of code violations are listed on the following pages.
-Where applicable, the definitions provided are not intended to create the elements of a crime as set out in the Kentucky Penal Code.
+The definitions and examples of code violations are listed on the following pages.
+Where applicable, the definitions and examples provided are not intended to create the elements of a crime as set out in the Kentucky Penal Code.
 Violations are separated into four classifications ranging from relatively minor misconduct in Class I to relatively extreme misconduct in Class IV.